jamalmoir/Typescript-React-Webkit-Babel-Redux-Sass-Template/README.md

 - [Structuring React Projects — a Definitive Guide](https://blog.bitsrc.io/structuring-a-react-project-a-definitive-guide-ac9a754df5eb)

 Code Guidelines:
+- Avoid using default exports, the different import sytanxes just cause mistakes.
+- Use correct types wherever possible.
+- Use functional components where they can be used.
 - Use presentational (ui pieces to be displayed) vs. container (business logic & state) components.
 - JSX and user facing strings use double quotes, others use single.